 This engine can sometimes feel breathless and flimsy at very low revs – indicative of efforts made to keep the Yaris as parsimonious as possible around town – but with a maximum 92lb ft of torque available at 4000rpm and the full 98bhp at 6000rpm, it does eventually pull with some vigour, making conservative overtaking a realistic prospect.

 Toyota suggests 11.7sec for the 0-62mph sprint.
 We all but matched that with a two-way average of 11.5sec to 60mph, which makes the car more than competitive with the equivalent Fiesta and Polo.
 The Yaris’s performance feels better when revving through its six gear ratios than lugging in them; dropping out of the torque-rich mid-range on an incline results in a prompt loss of momentum that can be remedied only by swift downshifts on the flimsy-feeling manual gearbox.
+To put it in context, the new 1.5-litre engine is capable of knocking off 0-62mph nearly a second quicker than its predecessor, and is 1.2sec quicker between 50 and 75mph clocking in a time of 17.6sec.

 Nevertheless, the motor is content to cruise without much fuss.
 Drivers partial to an instantaneous response from their right foot will invariably find themselves in a lower gear than is strictly necessary, but that’s no different from any of the European alternatives.
 Equally, the engine is quite vocal at higher revs, but the 70dB we registered at 70mph is par for the course in this class.